 You'll now see that the flag in your menu bar has changed to a blue and red circle, indicating that your keyboard is set to Gongjin Cheong Romaja.
 To type in Hangul using this input method you must type the Romaja for the Korean word, which will automatically be converted to Hangul as you go.
 For example, if you wanted to get "한굴", you'd type "hangul", as it is the Romaja for "한굴".
 Or if you wanted to get "사랑해" you'd type "saranghae".
 Try it for yourself.

 Some people find using keyboard covers a better way to type without having to remember shortcuts or mess with software settings.
-We recommend this high quality and super affordable Korean character MacBook keyboard cover for only $8.99.
+We recommend this high quality and super affordable Korean character MacBook keyboard cover.

 - Designed to fit Older MacBook Pro 13, 15, 17 with or w/out Retina Display -- Release 2016 / 2015 / 2014 / 2013 / 2012 and MacBook Air 13.3 inch and iMac Wireless Keyboard

 - Every key is individually molded and specially printed on clear silicone for a long lasting professional look.